dlang/DIPs/README.md

    again.
 New DIP on similar topic may be submitted but it must be feature different solution.

+#### Review Candidate Number (RC#)

+Each DIP document starts with RC# 0 when it is merged into the queue.
+The number is changed to `1` after preliminary NG discussion, indicating that it is ready for review.

+If more information/changes were requested, the RC number will be increased again once DIP document aggregates enough changes to become ready for another review round.
+Purpose of this number is to be able to easily tell amount of major revisions reviewed (while git history tracks each individual change).

+Next to actual number RC# field must also mention git commit hash that matches the document version that was "tagged" to that number.
+Using actual git tags for this purpose was considered but is likely to result in too much noise as DIP count grows.

 ### Collaborating on DIPs

 1. Anyone can submit new pull requests with updates to merged DIP document as